mostdnn/Gur99-Automation-project/README.md

 allure serve target/allure-results
 Conclusion
 This framework provides a reliable and maintainable approach to web automation testing using Selenium, TestNG, and Allure Reporting.
-It follows the Page Object Model (POM) design pattern for better separation of concerns.
+It follows the Page Object Model (POM) design pattern for better separation of concerns.vbnet

+. **Conclusion**
+By using the correct **Markdown syntax** for formatting and embedding images, charts, and other elements, your `README.md` will render beautifully on GitHub.
+Make sure to commit the images to the repository if you’re using local paths.
+Use relative paths for images and other assets to keep everything together in the project.